bocadilloproject/bocadillo/docs/guide/README.md

 [testing]: /guide/testing.md

 ## What makes Bocadillo an async web framework?

+We keep saying that Bocadillo is a Python **async web framework** — what does it mean?

 Historically, web frameworks in the Python ecosystem — Django, Flask, Pyramid, Falcon, etc. — have been built using the [WSGI] standard.
 WSGI is a **common language** that Python web servers (such as [gunicorn]) and web applications use to communicate.